 Dreamweaver is packed with features to make you more productive and to save you tons of time and energy.
 Dreamweaver makes it easy to create different assets for your websites, style them and even implement advanced features.
-One of the best features of Dreamweaver is the ability to create your own page templates, so that you can code parts of your site only once, and focus on create the specific new content for each page.
+One of the best features of Dreamweaver is the ability to create your own page templates so that you can code parts of your site only once, and focus on creating the specific new content for each page.
 Another advantage of using pages templates in Dreamweaver is that when you change a part of your page template, you can make the changes site wide instantly.
 This means that you don’t have to open each individual page and make the same changes over and over again.
 If you combine our Dreamweaver Menus with page templates you can create a consistent site wide header navigation.

 Step 1: Lay out Your Site

 For the most part, creating a page template is fairly easy in Dreamweaver.
 To start out, you will want to design your site like you normally would.
 Create your header, which may include your main source of navigation, such as CSS drop down menus.
 You can create yours from scratch, or you could use CssMenuMaker’s Dreamweaver Menu Extension, which allows you to create a CSS Dropdown menu from scratch, using a series of menus and options inside of Dreamweaver.

 Step 2: Decide What will be the same on all pages